Sohan Dua, MD, got the bad news in a phone call one morning in February 2017: His practice had been hacked.

 When shopping for cyber insurance, practices should investigate exactly what help they will receive in case of a breach.
 Unlike a fire, managing a data breach often requires the help of a team of experts, not just a check to cover damages.
 Depending on the nature and size of the breach, that team can include lawyers, forensic accountants, IT experts, publicists and call center operators, among others.

-Many data breaches are going to involve EHR systems, and while the electronic records providers usually work with IT experts to find and fix the breach, it does not mean the vendors are legally or financially responsible, experts say.
+Many data breaches are going to involve EHR systems, and while the system vendors usually work with IT experts to find and fix the breach, it does not mean the vendors are legally or financially responsible, experts say.
 “Many practices expect their EHR system to handle breaches or pay for damages and that’s not always the case,” Clarke says.